darcien/blog/content/about.md

 [Rationalism](https://en.wikipedia.org/wiki/Rationalism) is also a thing that I learnt from [this article](https://www.newyorker.com/magazine/2021/08/23/why-is-it-so-hard-to-be-rational).

-For now I'm trying to align myself with stoism and rationalism.
+For now I'm trying to align myself with stoicism and rationalism.

 ## Life goals?

 Oof, thats a hard question.
 For now, I just want to be in a state where being alive doesn't feel like living hell.
-To achive that, my strategies are:
+To achieve that, my strategies are:
 - I need to accept what I have right now
 - I should not be sad for things I don't have
 - I should improve something day-by-day, whether it's living condition, knowledge, or fitness